-This module focuses on the religious and theological history of Christianity in South Africa from the 17th century until the late 20th century.
-Students will study important figures, events and streams of thought from this period, asking as to the church-historical significance for our current context.
-The underlying assumption of this module is that critical engagement with the past is essential for dealing with the challenges facing church and society today.
+This module focusses on the religious and theological history of Christianity in South Africa from the 17th century until the late 20th century.
+It explores South African Christianity in the context of various eras with reference to contemporary relevance.
+Students will study important figures, events, and streams of thought from this period, and relevant themes from the history of theology, of missionary work, and of spirituality, investigating their church-historical significance for our current context.
+The underlying assumption of this module is that critical engagement with the past is essential for dealing with the challenges facing the church and society today.